yixiao1/CILv2_multiview/README.md

 ### Online driving test on CIL++ models in CARLA simulator

 ***NOTE:***
-* The following code needs that we add a `global_route_planner_dao.py` in the `PythonAPI/carla/agents/navigation` folder.
-This is a copy of the `global_route_planner_dao.py` file in previous versions of `CARLA` and thus must be added manually.
-TODO: elminate the necessity of this file!
-* We also require the `PYTHONPATH` from the above bash command to be set (i.e., the `PYTHONPATH` from the training/evaluation section).
+* We require the `PYTHONPATH` from the above bash command to be set (i.e., the `PYTHONPATH` from the training/evaluation section).
 Make sure that the `PYTHONPATH` is set before running the following commands.

 So, to run the `NoCrash` benchmark, run: